tingruew/DiffusionModels-In-RecSys/README.md

-# Awesome Diffusion Models In Recommender Systems
+# Diffusion Models In Recommender Systems

 A list of publications using diffusion models in recommender systems.